arwaghaith/EmbeddedLinux/Embedded_Linux/task3/README.md

 # Customizing ARM Toolchain

-This repository provides instructions on how to customize an ARM toolchain for your specific development needs.
+This file provides instructions on how to customize an ARM toolchain for your specific development needs.

 ## Prerequisites